tidy-finance/website/docs/10_introduction.md

 The resulting tibble contains three columns where the last contains the daily returns (`ret`).
 Note that the first entry naturally contains a missing value (`NA`) because there is no previous price.
-Obviously, the use of `lag()` would be meaningless if the time series is not ordered by date.
+Obviously, the use of `lag()` would be meaningless if the time series is not ordered by ascending dates.
-The command `arrange()` provides a neat way to order observations.
+The command `arrange()` provides a convenient way to order observations in the correct way for our application.
+In case you want to order observations by descending dates, you can use `arrange(desc(date))`.
-Additionally, the computations require that the time series is ordered by date.

 For the upcoming examples, we remove missing values as these would require separate treatment when computing, e.g., sample averages.
 In general, however, make sure you understand why `NA` values occur and carefully examine if you can simply get rid of these observations.